lakshaygoyal19/A2305221389/README.md

 <h1>Q2</h1>

-# Top N Products Web Application
+# eCommerce React Application

-This repository contains a React-based web application designed to display a list of top N products based on various criteria.
+This repository contains a React-based web application designed to display a list of top products based on various criteria.

 ## Project Structure